By Adam Mountain, Co-Deputy Sports Editor

 Epigram sat down with the Student Union’s (SU) Sport and Student Development Officer, Ella Lovibond, to discuss her sporting experiences in Bristol, how these encouraged her to take up a role as an SU officer and what her plans for developing sports at the University of Bristol entail.

 Ella’s sporting journey at the university has been an unusual one.
-Accepted into the University of Bristol on a Vice-Chancellor’s sports scholarship for her rugby, Ella’s opportunities to represent the university at BUCs level were limited by covid, paving the way for her Bristol Bears career to begin.
-This was not always an easy task for Ella:
+Accepted into the University of Bristol on a Vice-Chancellor’s sports scholarship for her rugby, Ella found her opportunities to represent the university at BUCS level limited by Covid-19.
+This paved the way for her Bristol Bears career to begin, which was not always easy for Ella to coincide with her university studies:

 “Balancing rugby with university was hard, but having the support of Sports, Education and Health (SEH), the Scholarship Performance Team, and my tutors as well has been so useful.”

 Playing for Bristol Bears ultimately capped Ella at only a few appearances for University of Bristol Women’s Rugby Football Club (UBWRFC).
-Not wanting her talent to go to waste, however, Ella was encouraged to ply her trade for UBWRFC in the form of coaching, an experience which certainly prepared her for the position of sports officer:
+Not wanting her talent to go to waste, however, Ella was encouraged to ply her trade for UBWRFC by coaching, an experience which certainly prepared her for the position of sports officer:

 “Even though I wasn’t allowed to play for university, I loved being involved in the university set-up and I really wanted to help make a difference.
 There is a lot I can bring from England camps, or Bears set-ups.
 I know a lot of the previous sports officers have been club captains or committee members, so I think it’s nice to have someone come in with a different perspective.”

-These experiences of both elite-performance and BUCs sports are exhibited through Ella’s aims of improving university sport this upcoming year, as she reiterated that “our [SU team] priority is collective wellbeing, that being mental and physical health, while equally we will continue to work alongside SEH to support those elite-level athletes at the university.”
+These experiences of both elite-performance and BUCS sports are evident through Ella’s aims of improving university sport this upcoming year, as she reiterated that “our [SU team] priority is collective wellbeing, that being mental and physical health, while equally we will continue to work alongside SEH to support those elite-level athletes at the university.”

-In this vein, one of the main goals of Ella is to introduce a university-wide sporting injuries group:
+In this vein, one of the SU officer's top prorities is to introduce a university-wide sporting injuries group:

 “Unfortunately, I know how frustrating and lonely being injured can be, and how much it can mess up you’re university studies.
 So I think it is really important to bring in a support group for everyone who is injured and for these players to feel a new sense of community after your sport has been taken away from you.”